BALIST0N/HogsOfWarEditor/README.md

 a tool to edit maps data, planning to do much more

-Primary functions : display in a 2d format all entities of each map of the game, customizing the game with modifing stuff and even adding new ones
+Primary functions : display in a 2d or in 3D all entities of each map of the game, customizing the game with modifing stuff and even adding new ones Extractor function : Exract and convert any asset of the game into modern format : .GLB for models, .opus for audio, .png for textures...

 done :